Cryptocurrency Litecoin Down More Than 3% Within 24 hours - Litecoin (LTC/USD)

 The chart below compares the price movement and volatility for Litecoin over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are Bollinger Bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-Litecoin's trading volume has climbed 3.0% over the past week along with the circulating supply of the coin, which has increased 0.7%.
-This brings the circulating supply to 71.33 million, which makes up an estimated 84.92% of its max supply of 84.00 million.
-According to our data, the current market cap ranking for LTC is #24 at $3.75 billion.
+The trading volume for the coin has climbed 31.0% over the past week, moving opposite, directionally, with the overall circulating supply of the coin, which has decreased 0.62%.
+This brings the circulating supply to 71.38 million, which makes up an estimated 84.97% of its max supply of 84.00 million.
+According to our data, the current market cap ranking for LTC is #22 at $3.58 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.